 Well, the answer is below in 7 easy and quick steps –

 Step 1: Preparation

 Start by preparing the surface to help you get excellent results.
 This involves inspecting the entire surface for any chips or cracks.

 If you note any cracks or chips, fill them in with stucco fill or plaster.
 Then give the filling enough time to dry fully before you start cleaning.
 This can take a couple of days.
-So, any cracks or hanging pieces of the texture should be eliminated, and make sure we apply the cleaning solution directly on the core surface.
+So, any cracks or hanging pieces of the texture should be eliminated.
+And make sure you apply the cleaning solution directly to the core surface.